 Hunting-door 12 Pcs Turkey Feather

-The feathers claim to be pheasant feathers but feel fake to me, it might be due to the fact they used some kind of glue or hardening compound to stick them together.
+The feathers claim to be pheasant feathers but feel a little bit fake after some investigation, It might be due to the fact they used some kind of glue or hardening compound to stick them together.

 After firing them a few times they started to feel like natural feathers but I’m still not sure.
 That being said, they do cut up your bow hand.